yehiarasheed/Book-Library/README.md

    - Launch UiPath Studio.
    - Click on `Open` in the Start tab.
    - Navigate to the cloned repository folder and open the `.xaml` file.

+4. **Install Microsoft Excel:**
+   Ensure Microsoft Excel is installed on your computer, as it is required for handling Excel files in this project.

 ## Dependencies

 This project requires the following dependencies: